Case Study: Design to Address Racial Biases & Excessive Use of Force in Law Enforcement

 1. Make use of the Existing Database

-Police Departments already have professionals from other fields come in during training to talk to officers.
-We can transfer that database to the site.
+Police Departments already have professionals from other fields

 2. Bridge Databases